DougieWougie/DougieWougie/README.md

 - 👋 Hi, I’m Dougie (Dʊ-gie)
 - 👀 I’m interested in programming, maths, data analysis, training, documentation, and mentoring.
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning React Native, Jira, and am slowly working my way through Tier 1 SOC Analyst training.
-- 💞️ I’m looking to collaborate on Open Source projects to build experience and make the transition from education to practical application.
+- 💞️ I’m looking to collaborate on Open Source projects to contextualise learning, build experience, and transition into a new career.
-- 📫 How to reach me @DougieWougie on Twitter
+- 📫 How to reach me: @DougieWougie on Twitter

 <!---
 DougieWougie/DougieWougie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.